danielsobrado/neo4j-poc/README.md

-# POC Project with Neo4j
+# PoC Project with Neo4j

 This project is a proof of concept to demonstrate how to use protobuff, Swagger APIs, Testcontainers and Neo4j to build an